This post may contain affiliate links. Please read our privacy policy.

 - 2 tablespoons olive oil

-- Guacamole or diced avocados, sour cream, salsa, and lime wedges to serve, if desired
+- Guacamole or diced avocados, sour cream, salsa, and lime wedges (to serve, if desired)

 Instructions

-- Preheat the oven to 400°F. Line a baking sheet with parchment paper or aluminum foil, and spray with nonstick spray.
+- Preheat the oven to 400 F. Line a baking sheet with parchment paper or aluminum foil, and spray with nonstick spray.

-Brush a tortilla with olive oil, place it oil side down on a cutting board.
-Distribute 1/8 of the chicken/cheese mixture over half of the tortilla.
-Flip the bare half of the tortilla over the filling, and place it on the prepared baking sheet.
-Repeat with the rest of the tortillas and the rest of the filling. - Bake the quesadillas for 5 minutes, then carefully flip the tortillas with a large spatula and bake for another 8 to 10 minutes, until the top is browned and crispy.
-Remove the quesadillas, let them sit on a cutting board for 2 minutes, then cut each half moon quesadilla into three wedges.
+- Bake the quesadillas for 5 minutes, then carefully flip the tortillas with a large spatula and bake for another 8 to 10 minutes, until the top is browned and crispy.
+Remove the quesadillas, let them sit on a cutting board for 2 minutes, then cut each half-moon quesadilla into three wedges.

 - Serve hot with guacamole, salsa, sour cream and lime wedges, as desired.